Gold

 this in the PHBA registry (Palomino Horse Breeders of America.)

 points.
-This is referred to as "Dark Gold" (see example below.)
+This is referred to as "Dark Gold" (see second example below).

 Factoid: Nearly the entire American Cream Draft Horse breed is